jericson/jericson.github.io/resume.md

 perfect laboratory for understanding how online communities thrive or decay.
 Even though I had "manager" in my title, the work was more like planning and tending a garden.
-It required both strategic vision for the entire network and tactical execution for mentoring, mediation and communicating change.
+It required both strategic vision for the entire network and tactical execution for mentoring, mediation, and communicating change.